 Chestnut Park Rehabilitation and Nursing Center is an average-sized nursing home located in Oneonta, New York.
 With an overall grade of D, this is a well below average nursing home.
 At the end of the day, we'd be very reluctant to recommend this facility.
-If you aren't deterred by this nursing home's report card, you can continue reading to find out about its category grades.
+If you aren't deterred by this nursing home's report card, feel free to continue reading to find out about its category scores.
 Inspection grades are discussed in the next section.

 Chestnut Park Rehabilitation and Nursing Center

 - Nursing Home